lin-zhou/Octosmash-v.2/README.md

 ```

 ## Running
-I'm not sure if other browsers have this issue, but Google Chrome doesn't allow for running local files (such as images for sprites).
+I'm not sure if other browsers also have this issue, but if you're running the game in Google Chrome, Chrome doesn't allow running local files (such as images for sprites).

 ### Solution: